metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 The SDK version tracks with the Metabase version.

-So, for example, if you're on Metabase version `1.51.1`, you should use the SDK `1.51`.
+So, for example, if you're on Metabase version `1.51.x`, you should use the SDK with the tag `51-stable`.

 See [Versioning](https://www.metabase.com/docs/latest/embedding/sdk/version).